rhjacobsen/CN_workshops/Workshops/5/README.md

 >
 > ```

 When we look at DNK-1's route table you should be able to see 70.0.1.1.
 But if you look in RUS-1's route table, you should not see 20.0.1.1.

 Lets fix that by adding the OSPF routes to BGP.
-The configuration in DNK-1 should be extended with:
+The configuration in DNK-2 and DNK-3 should be extended with the following while paying attention to the different metrics in AS65003 and AS65004.

 ```
 router bgp 65001